-It is true there are other options out there to get three phase power to your equipment.
-Each option has their pros but it does come down to what is affordable for you and your situation.
-The options are to get three phase power are through your utility line, a gas or diesel generator, or through a rotary phase converter.
+It is true there are other options out there to get three-phase power to your equipment.
+Each option has its pros but it does come down to what is affordable for you and your situation.
+The options are to get three-phase power are through your utility line, a gas or diesel generator, or through a rotary phase converter.
 Here we give you a breakdown of the costs associated with each option so you can make an educated decision on which route is best for you.

 Three Phase Generator

 This option is good if no power is available at the site.
 These generators can run on gas or diesel fuel.
 Generators are also available in both single-phase and three-phase options.
 There are many different sizes available depending on specific needs.
 The price is also reflected by the size of the generator and can range greatly.

 What we can look at to evaluate this option is the operating costs of a generator.
 With a generator, the operating costs will fluctuate with the cost of oil as it would with driving our cars.
 Because of this, we are looking at an average of $0.46 per (kW-HR) for your cost to create power off a generator.
 Then, with it being an engine that is running to create the power you have to keep up with the standard engine maintenance schedule.
 This option does provide three-phase power but the quality of the power can vary depending on the manufacturer of the generator.